 Discover and model new scientific phenomena

-Studying Chemistry, you gain thorough knowledge and expertise in chemistry.
-You have the opportunity to resolve practical problems related to chemical engineering, develop new materials and new processes, and innovate, design and optimise production processes of chemicals and materials.
+Studying Chemistry you have the opportunity to resolve practical problems related to chemical engineering, develop new materials and new processes, and innovate, design and optimise production processes of chemicals and materials.

 You can work with topics such as: